 Setup Time: From 15 minutes for Thermopylae to possible 20 minutes+ for the others.
 Got to dig out the counters, the density markers, leader counters, etc.

 Playing Time: The designer says that a game can be from two to three hours long... right...
 My first game was a couple of hours and was Thermopylae.
 We only got thru to the beginning of turn 2 when I gave up.
 Next game was at 4 hours, to turn 3, and at that point I couldn't take it any more and "skedaddled" the hell out of the game.
-Then had another try, but after re-reading the rules becoming more frustrated, so nope.
+Then had another try, but after re-reading the rules becoming more frustrated, so no.

 Complexity: The game is rated somewhere between low to moderate in complexity.
-Maybe to someone who plays tactical games such as Squad Leader and the like of the new ones from Lock n Load, GMT, Compass and I am sure a few other companies make them too, this game would be "easy" or low complexity.
+Maybe to someone who plays tactical games such as Squad Leader and the like of the new tactical ones from Lock n Load, GMT, Compass and I am sure a few other companies make them too, this game would be "easy" or low complexity.
 But it was hard to next-to-impossible for me.

 Another thing I do not care for is the game using "bucket of dice" for it's CRT with possibility of rolling up to 8 dice depending on the scenario or card draw.